jtaylor98/AI-Snake/README.md

 - The snakes also dies when it touches itself or the walls

 ## Instructions
-- Press "Spacebar" to pause simulation
+- Press "SPACEBAR" to pause simulation
 - Press "V" to display the vectors of the snake.
 The green line is the vector representing its current velocity and the white line is the vector representing its desired velocity
 - Press "F" to display the snakes' FOV (field of view).
 Only the snake with the highest fitness score FOV is shown